 The site is clean, fast, and has an excellent search function.
 The Scientific Research sections of the supplement profiles are both complex and highly technical, but the information is clearly presented.
 When you’re looking for in-depth scientific analysis, Examine.com is an excellent resource.

 Braintropic is a unique and outstanding resource for anyone who wants to learn more about nootropics.
-In addition to a broad range of related articles and reviews, the site features scores of in-depth nootropic profiles that combine well-documented primary research with anecdotal evidence direct from actual users.
+In addition to a broad range of related articles and reviews, the site features scores of in-depth nootropic profiles that combine well-documented primary research with anecdotal evidence.
 The result is an engaging and accessible format that delivers a wealth of information and makes Braintropic equally valuable to new and experienced nootropic users alike.

 Braintropic’s nootropic profiles include a brief summary of each compound’s history and uses, a full exploration of benefits and effects, information on standard dosages and potential side effects, and a “How It Works” section that explains what the substance does in the brain and body and how it affects cognition.
 Each nootropic profile includes a stacking section that gives solid advice on how to best combine nootropics, and even suggests stack combos tailored to achieving specific effects, such as immediate cognitive boost, long-term cognitive enhancement, etc.

 But nootropic profiles are only part of what Braintropic offers.
 An excellent resources section features reviews of commercial nootropic formulas, along with a series of guides (including a buyer’s guide, a stacking guide, and a thorough beginner’s guide), a well-categorized list of nootropics, and more.